prathgan/COASTL/README.md

 # Contract Operations Tool
-Lightweight Python package for converting Signal Temporal Logic into contracts for design-by-contract system design and doing operations on the contracts
+Lightweight Python package for doing operations on contracts in design-by-contract system design.
+Also has functionality to read Signal Temporal Logic into tree structure for operations.